Do You Need Tax Penalty Relief?

 3. It must be paid by the correct procedure.

 The IRS uses an automated tool called the Reasonable Cause Assistant to screen penalty abatement applications.
 This tool makes an initial determination based on rules but doesn’t take into consideration the taxpayer’s circumstances.
 The RCA screening often results in penalty abatement denial letters that don’t address the specifics of the case.
-If your reasonable cause application is denied, you can appeal the RCA determination to secure a fair hearing.
+If your reasonable cause application is denied, you can appeal the RCA determination to secure a fair hearing and potentially achieve tax debt abatement.

 Get IRS tax relief from the team more people trust